A Survey on Dynamic Neural Networks: from Computer Vision to Multi-modal Sensor Fusion: Dynamic Computer Vision Techniques

 where $\alpha_i$ weights the contribution of each auxiliary classifier to the overall loss.
 A popular exit policy solution is the one proposed by \citet{teerapittayanonBranchyNetFastInference2016a}.
 It consists of calculating an entropy score:

 where $\textbf{y}$ is a vector containing computed probabilities $y_c$ for all possible class labels and $C$ is the set.
 The exiting decision is then based on the score as follows:

 \\ where $\tau$ is a defined threshold for entropy and $d$ is the decision variable; $d=0$ indicates an exit and $d=1$ indicates a continuation of the computations.\\ We proceed now to illustrate the major contributions in the field of Early Exits models.
-Section \ref{subsubsec:architecture} presents the key architectures that have been introduced in the literature, Section \ref{subsubsec:method} discusses papers that try to improve specific aspects of the learning process of these types of networks, while Section \ref{subsubsec:applications} focuses on applications to other tasks rather than classification.
-It should be noted that numerical results for the presented publications are not presented for this section, as the studies report on different datasets and evaluation architectures, which makes direct comparison infeasible.
+Section \ref{subsubsec:architecture} presents the key architectures that have been introduced in the literature, Section \ref{subsubsec:method} discusses papers that try to improve specific aspects of the learning process of these types of networks, while Section \ref{subsubsec:applications} focuses on applications to other tasks rather than classification.\\ Although this survey considers Dynamic Neural Networks only in the context of Computer Vision, the theoretical formulation of Early Exits is not restricted to visual tasks.
+The idea at the base of these models—that different inputs have different complexities—applies equally to other fields, such as Natural Language Processing (NLP).
+Consequently, the methods proposed to compute the confidence score, like the entropy calculation of a classifier's output, are independent of the data modality.
+Furthermore, solutions designed to optimize the exit policy or bridge the train-test mismatch gap present direct cross-domain applicability.
+For example, formulating the sequential early-exit decision criterion as a Markov Decision Process, or treating the stopping time as a latent variable within a variational Bayes problem, relies entirely on mathematical constructs independent of the input modality.\\ It should be noted that numerical results for the presented publications are not provided in this section.
+The domain of Early Exits lacks a standardized experimental protocol.
+We report on studies whose findings are based on a diverse array of datasets and evaluation architectures.
+A direct and fair quantitative analysis infeasible without extensive re-implementation.
+This heterogeneity highlights a critical gap in the current literature: the necessity for a structured benchmark.
+We argue that such a benchmark is essential to consistently compare different Dynamic Neural Network models, specifically accounting for inference speed and efficiency, the variability of computations in relation to input complexity, and performance quality in edge cases, such as small objects or targets located in the peripheral regions of the image.
+A further discussion on the topic is presented in the Discussion (Section \ref{section:discussion}).